 There are boxes and bags of powders that contain a ‘magic’ ingredient with a claim that it will accelerate the composting process, but do they really?
 I’ve used one of these accelerators called ‘Garotta’ but I’m a little mystified about what is actually in it and what is a compost accelerator?

-A compost accelerator is apparently a culture of the specially selected bacteria needed to rot down green waste.
+There are compost accelerators which are a culture of the specially selected bacteria needed to rot down green waste.
 It’s a way of introducing a large dose of the right bacteria instantly rather than wait for the natural ambient bacteria to multiply up to speed.

 The specially selected bacteria are absorbed and stored in a dry medium.
 This can then be sprinkled over green waste from which the bacteria will feed.
 When the accelerator powder becomes damp from the moisture on the surface of the green waste, the process will start.
 You then have the right bacteria in the right place at the right time.
 They will multiply very quickly, breaking down the waste as they do.